Examples for .NET

 - SDK initialization;LoginAs

-- authentication using TrueConf ID and password;login
+- authentication using TrueConf ID and password;Logout

-– user ID (string);GetUserStatus
+- user deauthorization;GetUserStatus

-- retrieves the user's status and adds it to the watch list in the current session.
+- retrieves the user's status and adds it to the watchlist in the current session.

 IsStarted

-- check if the SDK is running;LOGOFF
+- check if the SDK is running;IsConnectedToServer

-# Example 3.
+# Example 4.
 Working with group conferences

 Receiving an invitation via an incoming call, similar to a regular OnInviteEvent call with AcceptCall confirmation.

-By conference ID using the method
+Via conference ID using the method

 JoinConf

-method.Use the method
+By using the method

 ScheduleLoginAs

-, passing the conference ID as thecallToUser
+, you pass the conference ID as thecallToUser

-parameter and settingisPublic=true
+parameter and setisPublic=true

 .
 This method is similar to theParseProtocolLink